What’s the Difference Between Solid Wood and Engineered Hardwood Flooring?

-- Engineered Maple Hardwood: Maple has an elegant finish, appropriate for dining rooms, living rooms, and family rooms.
+- Maple: An elegant finish, appropriate for dining rooms, living rooms, and family rooms.

-- Limited Sanding: Engineered flooring cannot be sanded more than 1-3 times (depending on the thickness of the finish layer).
+- Limited Sanding Only: Engineered flooring cannot be sanded more than 1-3 times (depending on the thickness of the finish layer).

 - Professional Sanding Recommended: Because of the low tolerance for failure with sanding engineered wood, you should always have a professional do the sanding.
 It is very easy to gouge your engineered wood floor, revealing the plywood underneath.